hyrsh/homelab-rpi/mkdocs/docs/index.md

 # Homelab with RPI 5

+> Disclaimer:

+> - the documentation is about 75% ready and is still subject to change
+> - if you want something specific explained in more depth just open a github issue

 This is a beginners guide to create a homelab using Raspberry Pi 5 SBC's to run a stable Kubernetes cluster with Ceph storage.

 **Everything will be [publicly](https://github.com/hyrsh/homelab-rpi) usable for everyone.**